 Blair Underwood: Fit, Fine & Focused On A Cure

 Over the decades, Blair Underwood has thrilled audiences with suave and passion-filled roles on TV shows such as L.A.
-Law, The Event, and Sex and the City.
-And in movies like Deep Impact and Madea’s Family Reunion.
-The now 52-year-old even gets up close and personal in theatrical productions such as the Broadway revival of A Streetcar Named Desire.
+Law, The Event, and Sex and the City and movies like Set It Off, Deep Impact and Madea’s Family Reunion.
+The now 53-year-old even gets up close and personal in theatrical productions such as the Broadway revival of A Streetcar Named Desire.

 “It’s too important,” says Underwood.
 “HIV and AIDS is now affecting everyone.
 It first started out being this…